Mentally Interesting mugs

 We also sit on our asses all day long and do a bunch of research.
 We find a study that is of interest and we put a link to it or an article about it within the page on the med in question.
-So there are many specific articles and studies that we’ve referenced throughout this site, either by direct link to the source or by quaint footnotes.
+So there are many specific articles and studies that we’ve referenced throughout this site, either by direct link to the source (when available online) or by quaint footnotes (when we read it in something not available online).
 However there are a few works that we’ve built upon as a foundation, and that we also reference to check on certain things.
 This isn’t a static list.
 Paper is by far the superior medium, expensive though it may be.

 Here are the key books, papers, and sites that comprise the foundation of what we know about neuropsychopharmacology.